What we're about

-Hiking With Dogs is free and open to every dog-lover, but It runs on donations.
-You also are required to read this page fully.
-This group is for anyone who wants to be outdoors in the company of dogs.
+Hiking With Dogs is free and open to every dog-lover, but it runs on donations.
+You are required to read this page from here thru the disclaimer.
+This group is for anyone who wants to be outdoors in the company of friendly dogs Hiking and Camping even if you do not have one.
 Hikes will be setup in the Eastern part of CT.
 It's a fun group, like anything it is what you make of it.

 *Post a Picture of you and/or your dog, Put Your's and Your Hikers Name in Your Description. -Bring a Leash-

-We hike every Sunday, if you don't see an invite in your mail.
+We hike every Sunday at 9:45, if you do not receive an invite in your mail.
 Check the site.
-Sometimes not everyone receives them.

-Anybody taking there dog on a vacation or day trip, etc and wanting to post pictures feel free.
+Anybody taking their dog on a vacation or day trip, etc and wanting to post pictures feel free.
 Post them to the latest hike!

 Half Napper-Full Napper- Definite Sleeper!
 1/2 the hikers will be napping, all the hikers will be napping and everybody will be sleeping!

 If you have a medical condition and you need a better description definitely contact any organizer and we will tell you our interpretation.
 But we are all in agreement that we don't want to scare anybody away by saying a hike is hard.
 They are all basically the same just longer in length which is reflected in the time allotted.